Dental Implants: the ultimate natural-looking tooth replacement

 Why Implants?

 The bone surrounding teeth is specialized for that purpose.
-Every time you bite or chew on a natural tooth, these forces are transmitted through the crown of the tooth, into the root, and out into the surrounding bone.
-This stimulation helps to keep the surrounding bone healthy, and promotes the growth of new bone cells.
-When the tooth is lost, this bone begins to shrink away as it cannot receive any sort of stimulation from the tooth root.
-With the loss of many teeth the shrinkage can become extensive, especially when full dentures are worn, as the pressure exerted on the gums can speed up bone loss.
+Every time you bite or chew on a natural tooth, these forces are transmitted through the crown, into the root, and out into the surrounding bone.
+This stimulation helps keep the surrounding bone healthy and promotes the growth of new bone cells.
+When the tooth is lost, this bone begins to shrink away as it cannot receive any stimulation from the tooth root.
+With the loss of many teeth, the shrinkage can become extensive—especially when full dentures are worn, as the pressure exerted on the gums can speed up bone loss.
+That’s why choosing quality dental implants services is essential for long-term oral health.

 Many of the muscles responsible for facial expression are attached to this bone.
 With tooth loss the muscles will lose this connection to the bone.
 As a result, the face can begin to sag and collapse in on itself as the facial dimensions are lost.
 This is something that can be prematurely aging as it can lead to lines and wrinkles developing.